-- A CSR criterion was introduced in June 2019 in all Requests For Proposals prior to selecting component suppliers, accounting for 5% of the supplier's global score.
-Respondents are also required to describe measures in their premises to prevent involuntary and child labour as well as human trafficking. - The external electronic manufacturing services (EMS) and component suppliers are required to comply with our Code.
-These standards are enforced by contractual mechanisms and should they fail to comply, Ingenico will exercise its rights, including termination of the supplier contractual relationship. - Ingenico Group's two main EMS suppliers in charge of assembling Ingenico terminals (excluding Landi) are members of the Responsible Business Alliance (RBA).
-Hence, they commit to uphold the human rights of workers and to treat them with dignity and respect as understood by the international community.
+- A CSR criterion is present in all Requests For Proposals and Request For Information prior to selecting component suppliers, accounting for 5% of the supplier's global score.
+Respondents are also required to describe measures on their premises to prevent involuntary and child labour as well as human trafficking. - The outsourced electronic manufacturing services (EMS) and component suppliers are required to comply with our Code.
+These standards are enforced by contractual mechanisms and should they fail to comply, Ingenico will exercise its rights, including termination of the supplier contractual relationship. - Ingenico Group's main EMS supplier in charge of assembling Ingenico terminals (excluding Ingenico China) is a member of the Responsible Business Alliance (RBA).
+Hence, it commits to uphold the human rights of workers and to treat them with dignity and respect as understood by the international community.
 These standards apply to all workers including temporary, migrant, student, contract, direct employees, and any other type of worker. - Additionally, EMS and component suppliers are requested to sign a CSR Agreement committing them to respecting socially responsible practices including the prevention of involuntary labour and human trafficking and cascading the Group's conditions down their own supply chains.
-At the end of 2019, among 112 severe and high-risk component suppliers, 61% had either agreed to comply with the CSR Agreement or demonstrated RBA membership.
-Specific actions (which may include onsite audits) are taken with suppliers who are not RBA members and have not signed a CSR Agreement, to understand the blocking points, analyse and address the associated risks.
-Any failure to comply with the forced labour and anti-slavery prohibitions mentioned in the CSR Agreement will allow Ingenico to terminate its relationship with that supplier.

-- Dedicated teams from Ingenico Group are based at the main assembly sites to continuously monitor production activity. - In 2019, Ingenico Group directed EcoVadis to perform a CSR-performance assessment of all severe and high-risk suppliers involved in the production of Ingenico terminals (excluding Landi).
-The CSR assessment covers environment, ethics, sustainable procurement and labour and human rights including child labour, forced servitude and human trafficking.
-Among 112 severe and high-risk suppliers, 55% were assessed by 31 December 2019.
-Any non-conforming suppliers are required to implement corrective actions plans. - The effectiveness of these measures is determined by reviewing the EcoVadis assessments. - For electronic component suppliers, Ingenico Group ensures close supervision and performs regular quality audits.
+At the end of 2020, among 116 strategic component suppliers, 94% had either agreed to comply with the CSR Agreement or demonstrated RBA membership.
+Specific actions (which may include onsite audits) are taken with suppliers who are not RBA members and have not signed a CSR Agreement, to understand the blocking points, and to analyse and address the associated risks.
+Any failure to comply with the forced labour and anti-slavery prohibitions mentioned in the CSR Agreement will allow Ingenico to terminate its relationship with that supplier. - Dedicated teams from Ingenico Group are based at the main assembly sites to continuously monitor production activity. - In 2020, Ingenico Group continued to perform a CSR-performance assessment with EcoVadis of all severe and high-risk suppliers involved in the production of Ingenico terminals (excluding Ingenico China).
+A first assessment campaign commenced in October 2020 addressed 22 of the 34 high risk suppliers of Ingenico China to evaluate their CSR performance.
+The remaining high-risk suppliers are planned to be assessed in early 2021.
+The CSR assessments cover environment, ethics, sustainable procurement and labour and human rights including child labour, forced servitude and human trafficking.
+Among 96 severe and high-risk suppliers, 68% were assessed by 31 December 2020.
+Any nonconforming suppliers are required to implement corrective actions plans. - The EcoVadis assessments are regularly reviewed and low performers are requested to adjust and execute the corrective action plans.
+Good execution of these action plans are monitored through the EcoVadis platform to verify the overall improvement of the electronic components suppliers in terms of CSR performance. - For electronic component suppliers, Ingenico Group ensures close supervision and performs regular quality audits.
 CSR topics verified during these audits include the respect of Ingenico's requirements regarding the maximum number of working hours, the minimum age of the employees and minimum wage rules.
 In case of any non-conformity, suppliers are required to implement corrective actions plans.
-In 2019, 47 audits covering CSR topics were conducted by Ingenico Group.
+In 2020, the health restrictions associated with COVID 19 prevented us from conducting all planned supplier audits, but 7 audits covering CSR topics were able to be conducted by Ingenico Group.